baburerdem/Api-TRACE/README.md

 Api-TRACE, a computer vision-aided system to analyze the avoidance assays.
-Api-TRACE tracks individual bees from the video footage of the assay and detects the moments when they were exposed to an aversive stimulus.
+Api-TRACE tracks individual bees from the video footage of the assay and detects the moments when they were exposed to a stimulus.
 The algorithm provides stimulus exposure duration and learning profiles of each individual bee, enabling fast and detailed analysis of the results.

-First, run the Api-TRACE Video Processing Module (VPM), the Python code, to create shock event data and a tracking video from the experiment video, then run the Api-TRACE Data Analysis and Visualization Module (DAVM), the R code, to visualize the shock event data and create a tab-delimited .txt file for further statistical analysis.
+First, run the Api-TRACE Video Processing Module (VPM), the Python code, to create exposure event data and a tracking video from the experiment video, then run the Api-TRACE Data Analysis and Visualization Module (DAVM), the R code, to visualize the exposure event data and create a tab-delimited .txt file for further statistical analysis.

 ---
 Title: Api-TRACE Video Processing Module